JRMeyer/jrmeyer.github.io/_posts/2016-01-20-Soricut-and-Och-2015.markdown

 #### Generate lexicalized morphological transformations

+To avoid over-applying these morphological rules (e.g. applying $$\texttt{suffix:ly:$\epsilon$}$$ to *only* to get *on*), they restrict application to word pairs which passed the meaning-preservation criterion.

+The direction vectors for different subsets of the support set are computed as follows:

+1. Find the direction vector which best describes the largest number of pairs in $$S$$.
+2. Remove those pairs from $$S$$ which are described by the rule found in (1).
+3. Find a new best direction vector which explains the most pairs in the new $$S$$.

+This process repeats until the best direction vector explains too small a set of pairs (a predefined number, 10).

+This method allows us to capture ambiguous rules, like $$\texttt{suffix:s:$\epsilon$}$$ which applies to verbs like (walks,walk) as well as nouns like (cats,cat).

+These morphological rules can be interpreted as a graph, where the nodes are words and edges are transformations.

 ### Inducing 1-to-1 Morphological Mappings

+Taking a graph built from all transformations and words in $$V$$, there are a lot of redundancies in rules.
+We want to keep all the nodes (words), but throw out extra edges.
+For example the word pair *(create,creates)* could have rules $$\texttt{suffix:s:$\epsilon$}$$ or $$\texttt{suffix:ates:ate}$$.
+One obviously is better.

 ### Morphological Transformations for Rare and Unknown Words

+Given some word which does not occur in $$V$$, $$w'$$, find the possible sequence of rules in the directed graph (generated in the previous section) which maps $$w'$$ onto an existing node, $$w$$.

 ## Empirical Results

 ### Quality of Morphological Analysis

+The model was evaluated on a word similarity task.
+If the word in question was found and trained in the SkipGram model, they simply used the existing vector representation.
+If the word was not in the original training set, then they morphologically decomposed it as outlined above and used the vector representation of the closest word which already existed in their directed graph.
+In either case, the similarity of two words was measured as the cosine between the two vectors.

 #### Data

+They used Wikipedia, GigaWord, and Web-scraping.

 #### Results

+On word similarity tasks, they out-performed all reviewed past works (even without taking into account the morphological rules for OOV words).
+They don't have results for Uzbek though.

 ### Quality of Morphological Analysis for Unknown/Rare Words

+To test performance on OOV words, they threw out low frequency words from the data, trained a model, and tested performance on those low-frequency words.
+Of these held-out words, they had words with some mapping onto the directed graph generated, and other words without any mapping at all (e.g. common nouns in English).
+There should be an analysis for the former but not the latter.
+The results were mostly in the 80% and 90% range, with Arabic being the lowest at 69%.

 ### Morphology and Training Data Size

+This technique on English benefitted from more training data, but more training data had little impact on the German language.

 ## Conclusions and Future Work

+Overall they did better than any other state-of-the-art models, but they comclude that some languages' morphology may require a more refined approach.

 [word2vec]: code.google.com/p/word2vec